pedrozamboni/ZIM-UAV/README.md

 # ZIM-UAV
 # TO DO
-   - FIX WORKFLOW IMAGE - GROUND POINTS AS INPUT TO MESH.PY
    - CLEAN REQUIREMENTS.TXT
    - DOCKER CONTAINERS
+   - FINISH MANUAL/DOCUMENTATION
+   - RECORD VIDEOS TUTORIALS

 ## README
-### Requirements
+### Requirements (SHOULD CHANGE AFTER DOCKER)
   - Ubuntu (22.04 or higher) or other ubuntu based linux distro
   - 64 Gb of ram memory
   - 10 core cpu